Khusrau Khan

-Khusrau Khan was the Sultan of Delhi for around two months in 1320.
+Nasir ud-Din Khusrau Shah, better known as Khusrau Khan, was an Indian Sultan of Delhi for around two months in 1320.
 Originally from the Gujarat region, he was captured by the Delhi army during Alauddin Khalji's conquest of Malwa in 1305.
-After being brought to Delhi as a slave, he was converted to Islam, and became a homosexual partner of Alauddin's son Mubarak Shah.
+After being brought to Delhi as a slave, he was converted to Islam.
 After ascending the throne in 1316, Mubarak Shah gave him the title "Khusrau Khan", and greatly favoured him.

 Khusrau Khan led a successful campaign to reassert Delhi's control over Devagiri in 1317.
 The next year, he led an army that besieged Warangal, forcing the Kakatiya ruler Prataparudra to resume tribute payments to Delhi.
 In 1320, he led a group of Baradus and disgruntled nobles to assassinate Mubarak Shah, and ascended the throne with the regnal name Nasiruddin.
 However, he was soon deposed by a group of rebels led by the noble Malik Tughluq, who succeeded him on the throne.

 Early life

 According to the Delhi chronicler Amir Khusrau, Khusrau Khan and his brother belonged to a Hindu military caste or group called Baradu.
 The name of this group has been variously transliterated as Barau, Barvari or Parvar.
-They were nominally converts to Islam, but retained some affiliations with Hinduism.
+Some writers have identified this group as Bharwad, that is, shepherd.
+The Baradus were nominally converts to Islam, but retained some affiliations with Hinduism.
 In 1305, during the reign of Alauddin Khalji, they were captured when the Delhi forces led by Ayn al-Mulk Multani conquered Malwa in central India.
 They were brought as slaves to Delhi, where they converted to Islam, and were named Hasan (later Khusrau Khan) and Husamuddin (or Hisamuddin).
 They were brought up by Alauddin's naib-i khas-i hajib Malik Shadi.

 The two brothers acted as passive homosexuals to maintain their status and position.
 Alauddin's son Mubarak Shah fell in love with Hasan: he preferred Hasan as a homosexual partner, but turned to Husamuddin whenever Hasan was unavailable.
 Their relationship was not a secret, and Mubarak and Hasan exchanged hugs and kisses in public.

 After Alauddin's death in 1316, his slave-general Malik Kafur appointed the minor prince Shihabuddin Omar as a puppet ruler.
 Shortly after, Malik Kafur was killed, and Shihabuddin's half brother Mubarak Shah usurped the throne.
 Mubarak Shah gave Hasan the title Khusrau Khan, with the former fief of Malik Kafur.
 Within a year, Khusrau Khan was promoted to the post of vazir.
 According to the chronicler Barani, Mubarak Shah became "so enamored by Hasan ... that he did not want to be parted from him for a moment."
 Mubarak Shah appointed Khusrau Khan's brother Husamuddin as the governor of Gujarat.
 Husamuddin later became an apostate (from Islam), because of which the local nobles of Gujarat arrested him, and brought him to Delhi in chains.
 However, Mubarak Shah merely slapped him, and gave him a high position in the royal court.